RepairKnowledge

-Why Is Follow-Up Ultrasound Necessary?
+Why Is Follow-Up Ultrasound (Ultrasonography) Necessary?

 "The swelling is going down and I think it looks better, but how do I really know everything was removed?"
 After revision surgery, this question comes up in almost every follow-up conversation.
 Recovery after filler revision has special considerations — your tissue has been through both the original filler and its extraction, and only imaging can tell the full story beneath the surface.